RedDawe/Reinforcement_Chess/README.md

 # Reinforcement_Chess

-Dumber, retarder brother of AlphaZero, who get beat up with a baseball bat.
+Dumber, retarded brother of AlphaZero, who get beat up with a baseball bat.